Robert Pape

 Robert Anthony Pape (/pæp/; born April 24, 1960) is an American political scientist who studies national and international security affairs, with a focus on air power, political violence, social media propaganda, and terrorism.
-He is currently a professor of political science at the University of Chicago and founder and director of the Chicago Project on Security and Threats (CPOST).
+He is a professor of political science at the University of Chicago and the founder and director of the Chicago Project on Security and Threats (CPOST).

 Career

-Pape graduated Phi Beta Kappa in 1982 from the University of Pittsburgh, where he was a Harry S. Truman Scholar majoring in political science.
+Pape graduated with a bachelor's degree in political science from the University of Pittsburgh in 1982, as a Harry S. Truman Scholar.
 He earned his Ph.D. from the University of Chicago in 1988 in the same field.
 He taught international relations at Dartmouth College from 1994 to 1999 and at the United States Air Force's School of Advanced Airpower Studies from 1991 to 1994.
 Since 1999, he has taught at the University of Chicago, where he is now tenured.
 Pape has been the director of the graduate studies department of political science as well as the chair of the Committee on International Relations at the University of Chicago.

-During the 2008 presidential campaign, Pape served as an adviser to Democratic Party Senator and later president, Barack Obama.
+During the 2008 presidential campaign, Pape served as an advisor to Democratic Party Senator and later president, Barack Obama.
 During the same campaign cycle, he was also briefly an advisor on Iraq to Republican Congressman Ron Paul.